LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Algorithm Framework

 \subsection{Bloat Control}

 \textbf{Prompt-based Length Limit:} To mitigate code bloat in the evolution of selection operators, we incorporate a length constraint in the prompt during solution generation.
 For any operator \( O_i \in \mathcal{P}^{(t)} \), its code length is denoted by \( \ell(O_i) \), measured as the number of non-empty, non-comment lines in the implementation.
-Rather than enforcing a hard upper bound \( \ell(O_i) \leq L_{\max} \), which is difficult to control during LLM generation, we embed the maximum length \( \ell_{\text{target}} \) directly into the prompt.
+We choose to constrain the number of lines, rather than the number of tokens, because line count is less sensitive to variations in variable name length.
+Unlike traditional GP, which enforces a hard upper bound \( \ell(O_i) \leq L_{\max} \) by sampling and discarding solutions that exceed the limit, LLM-based generation enables us to state the constraint directly in the prompt.
 For instance, the LLM is instructed: ``Write a selection operator with code length \( \leq \ell_{\text{target}} \).''
 This prompt-guided strategy encourages the model to produce more concise programs.